Links on Android Authority may earn us a commission. Learn more.

 How to turn off Disney Plus subtitles

 Turning subtitles on or off is relatively the same on every device.
-There’s a walkthrough of the exact steps on each one below for your convenience.
+For your convenience, there’s a walkthrough of the exact steps below.

 Tap the screen while watching a video to access some quick settings, then tap the icon in the top right corner.